 Treatment for children with cleft lips and cleft palates will often extend through two or three phases.
 Thanks to this treatment, most of these children will live a healthy life.
 Care will often begin with a visit to a cleft palate or craniofacial center.
 A team of experts may be assembled to treat the child, including dental, medical and other health care professionals.
 The extent of treatment to correct cleft lip or palate and their complications usually depends on the size of the opening.

-Like all children, those with a cleft lip or palate require proper care, including cleaning, good nutrition and fluoride treatment.
-Due to special problems caused by teeth that are missing, not properly formed or not correctly positioned, children with clefts should be evaluated by a dentist, who is experienced in treating their needs, no later than their first birthday.
+Like all children, those with a cleft lip or palate require proper care, including cleaning, good nutrition and dental treatment.
+Due to special problems caused by teeth that are missing, not properly formed or not correctly positioned, children with clefts should be evaluated by a dentist who is experienced in treating their needs, no later than their first birthday.

 Because of their shape or position, their teeth may also be more difficult for parents to clean.
 Use a small soft-bristled toothbrush and water as soon as teeth appear.
 If it’s challenging to clean your child’s teeth due to the shape of their mouth or teeth, your dentist may recommend a toothette — a soft sponge on a handle that contains mouthwash and is used to swab teeth.